-These services are provided when conditions exist requiring the intervention of the Division of Family Services (DFS).
+Delaware uses a combination of TANF and MOE funds for services provided when conditions exist requiring the intervention of the Division of Family Services (DFS).
 Services or payment for services for the child or family is provided to deal with the conditions that caused the need for the services and the child or family is not eligible for such services under Title IV-E. The services provided are those identified by DFS as needed to meet the needs of the child.
-These include investigation, case management, community and home based intervention services, foster care maintenance payments for short-term placement of less than 180 days outside of the home, as well as foster care payments for temporary absence placements of up to 365 days.
+These include investigation, case management, community and home-based intervention services, foster care maintenance payments for short-term placement of less than 180 days outside of the home, as well as foster care payments for temporary absence placements of up to 365 days.
 Also included are case management services for preventive services, court-related activities, and foster care.
 Needy families whose combined earned and unearned income is at or below 900% of the federal poverty level during the year are eligible to receive these TANF or MOE funded services.